 Photography is the remains of light entering the lens and hitting the light-sensitive surface.
-I visualize this as follows: by photographing something, I “keep some light”; my photography is the result of the light kept in the camera, thus the name of the site and the blog, Kept Light.
+I visualize this as follows: by photographing something, I “keep some light”; my photography is the result of the light kept in the camera; thus the name of the site, Kept Light.

-I am a professor emeritus of marketing at Providence College, having retired on July 2012 after 36 years at PC since 1976.
-Teaching has been a great experience professionally and affected my photography, and how I share what little I know with others here on Kept Light Photography.
-That, in turn has helped me to learn more about photography, my photography, the art of photography.
+I am a professor emeritus of marketing at Providence College, having retired in July 2012 after 36 years of teaching.
+Teaching has been a great experience that also affected my photography, and how I share what little I know with others here on Kept Light Photography.
+That, in turn, has helped me to learn more about photography, my photography, and the art of photography.

-In the early 90s I started to move in the direction of digital photography and never looked back.
-Although I have done much darkroom work, the digital domain with its unique benefits has been a fertile ground.
-I taught myself the tools of this new world, mainly Photoshop and later Lightroom to be totally comfortable in them.
-I have also shared what I have learned with others in presentations, workshops, and individual interaction.
-You will find on this site summaries of my presentations on a variety of topics.
+In the early 90s, I started to move in the direction of digital photography and never looked back.
+Although I have done much darkroom work, the digital domain with its unique benefits has been fertile ground.
+I taught myself the tools of this new world, mainly Photoshop, and later Lightroom to be very comfortable with them.
+I have also shared what I have learned with others in presentations, workshops, and individual interactions.
+You will find on Kept Light Photography summaries of my presentations on a variety of topics.

 I also believe that every medium has its advantages and shortcomings and am willing to live within those limits instead of imitating other forms of art, mainly painting.
-So, to me it is not a compliment when someone says that my work “looks like a painting” or “how painterly” my photographs are.
+So, to me, it is not a compliment when someone says that my work “looks like a painting” or “how painterly” my photographs are.
 That is not to say that I oppose comparing photography and painting.
 Indeed there are many links between the two art forms, light, shape, form, texture, etc., and can be discussed as influencing each other.

 My achievements range from exhibits to an original ballet based on my photographs.
-I have exhibited my photographs in different venues, on different subjects.
-Additionally I have issued limited edition folios, many open edition ones, published photo books and magazines that feature collections of my work.
+I have exhibited my photographs in different venues, on a variety of subjects.
+Additionally, I have issued limited-edition folios, many open-edition ones, and published photo books, and magazines that feature collections of my work.

-I was truly thrilled to have my Dance of the Orchids series of photographs of dried orchid blossoms inspire a new ballet, Orchis.
-My orchid flower photographs were on a huge, 15′ x 20′ screen for close to 30 minutes running from a show I created for this purpose during the beautiful dance and wonderful music.
+I was genuinely thrilled to have my Dance of the Orchids series of photographs of dried orchid blossoms inspire a new ballet, Orchis.
+My orchid flower pictures were on a huge, 15′ x 20′ screen for close to 30 minutes running from a slide show I created for this purpose during the beautiful dance and fantastic music.
 The combination of photography, choreography, music, and costumes created a truly unique experience.
 You can read about related posts in the blog section of Kept Light Photography, and search for Orchis.

 I have also done commercial photography for annual reports, product labels, billboards, and magazine ads.
-My last commercial assignments were photographing wristwatches for an importer for magazine ads.
+My last commercial assignment was photographing wristwatches for an importer for magazine ads.
 They represent a small fraction of my total work, although I enjoyed the assignments and the challenges of photographing watches.
-(It never occurred to me that all watches are photographed at 10 passed 10 or 10 minutes to 2.)
+(It never occurred to me that all watches are photographed at 10 past 10 or 10 minutes to 2.)